-Participants who acquire shares of Common Stock subject to a "substantial risk of forfeiture" may make an election under section 83(b) of the IRC (a "Section 83(b) Election") with respect to such shares of Common Stock within 30 days after the date of transfer.
-If Common Stock acquired pursuant to an award is subject to a substantial risk of forfeiture and a participant does not make a Section 83(b) Election, such participant would be subject to tax at ordinary income rates on the excess, if any, of the fair market value of the Common Stock on the date or dates that the Common Stock becomes free of the transfer and forfeiture restrictions, over the price paid for such Common Stock, if any.
-In contrast, a participant who makes the Section 83(b) Election will be required to include in income the excess, if any, of the fair market value of the Common Stock acquired on the grant date over the price paid for such Common Stock, if any, and would not be subject to United States federal income tax upon the lapsing of any such transfer or forfeiture restrictions.
-Any further appreciation in the fair market value of such Common Stock generally will be taxed as a capital gain, rather than as ordinary income, as discussed more fully below.
-In addition, a participant who makes a Section 83(b) Election may choose when to recognize such capital gain, because once the Section 83(b) Election has been made, no other taxable event occurs with respect to such Common Stock until the disposition of such Common Stock.
+Grantees who receive awards of restricted stock or performance shares generally may make an election under section 83(b) of the IRC (a "Section 83(b) Election") with respect to such shares within 30 days after the date of transfer.
+If a grantee does not make a Section 83(b) Election with respect to such award, the grantee would include as ordinary income the excess, if any, of the fair market value of the Common Stock on the date or dates that the Common Stock vests, over the price paid for such Common Stock, if any.
+In contrast, a grantee who makes the Section 83(b) Election with respect to such an award will be required to include in income the excess, if any, of the fair market value of the Common Stock acquired on the grant date over the price paid for such Common Stock, if any, and would not recognize further income upon the vesting of the award.
+Any further appreciation in the fair market value of such Common Stock, if any, generally will be treated as a capital gain, rather than as ordinary income upon disposition of such Common Stock as discussed more fully above.

-A Section 83(b) Election may be disadvantageous, however, if the participant was required to include amounts in income as a result of making the Section 83(b) Election and the Common Stock subsequently decreases in value, inasmuch as any losses recognized on a subsequent disposition of such Common Stock would be capital losses, the deductibility of which is subject to certain limitations.
-Additionally, if the participant ultimately forfeits the Common Stock, no deduction will be available to such participant with respect to any income inclusion that resulted from the Section 83(b) Election.
-A Section 83(b) Election may not be available with respect to certain forms of awards, such as restricted stock units.
+A Section 83(b) Election may be disadvantageous, however, if the grantee was required to include amounts in income as a result of making the Section 83(b) Election and the Common Stock subsequently decreases in value, inasmuch as any losses recognized on a subsequent disposition of such Common Stock would be capital losses, the deductibility of which is subject to certain limitations.
+Additionally, if the grantee ultimately forfeits the Common Stock, no deduction will be available to such grantee with respect to any income inclusion that resulted from the Section 83(b) Election.
+A Section 83(b) Election may not be available with respect to certain forms of awards, such as restricted stock units and performance units.
 There can be no assurances as to whether the applicable tax rates will change or whether the value of the Common Stock will appreciate.
-A participant who purchases or receives Common Stock subject to a substantial risk of forfeiture is urged to consult his or her personal tax advisor regarding the effects of a Section 83(b) Election.
+A grantee who purchases or receives an award of restricted stock or performance shares is urged to consult his or her personal tax advisor regarding the effects of a Section 83(b) Election.